bugzilla/bugzilla.github.io/contributing/developer.md

-  - **If you forget your =cut at the end of your POD section, Perl will ignore any code that follows until it sees an =cut, or the end of the file - whichever comes first.** Many editors like Emacs and VIM have syntax higlighting that understand POD.
+  - **If you forget your =cut at the end of your POD section, Perl will ignore any code that follows until it sees an =cut, or the end of the file - whichever comes first.** Many editors like Emacs, VIM, and VSCode have syntax higlighting that understand POD.
 If you forget your =cut in these editors, you'll see the POD color continue beyond where you expected your POD to end.

   - Bugzilla PODs should have most (if not all) of the following head1
     sections: